Differentially Private Fine-tuning of Language Models: Experiments

 \subsection{How Bad is DPSGD?}

-While our experiments in Section \ref{bertexps} indicate that full fine-tuning with DPSGD does not achieve competitive performance, there could be a choice of hyperparameters that can improve upon the reported numbers.
-A recent work \citep{AnilGGKM21} says that ``mega'' batch sizes (in the millions) helps DPSGD.
-Such experiments are costly for large models.
-The memory consumption of DPSGD requires that batch size on a single GPU is small for large language models; on the other hand, large batch size requires gradient accumulation and running for more epochs.
-All of this leads to substantial stretching of the training time.
-Moreover, our main message is that one does not need to fine-tune all parameters to achieve the best accuracy.
-Nevertheless, it is interesting and natural to wonder if full fine-tuning with DPSGD can match the accuracy of parameter-efficient methods for some choice of hyperparameters.
-A positive answer would imply that private and non-private fine-tuning conceptually mirror each other, whereas a negative answer would demonstrate that parameter efficiency is both necessary and sufficient for private fine-tuning.
+While our experiments indicate that full fine-tuning does not achieve competitive performance, there could be a choice of hyperparameters that improves upon the reported numbers, e.g., ``mega'' batch sizes (in the millions) in \citet{AnilGGKM21,LiTLH21}.
+We note that our main message is that one does not need to fine-tune all parameters to achieve the best accuracy.
+Nevertheless, it is interesting to wonder if full fine-tuning with DPSGD can match the accuracy of parameter-efficient methods.
+A positive answer would imply that private and non-private fine-tuning conceptually mirror each other.

+\textbf{Update:} A concurrent work by Li et al \citep{LiTLH21} answer our question and show that full fine-tuning via DPSGD also achieves same performance as the parameter efficient methods used in this paper.
+These two works raise an intriguing theoretical question: Why does magnitude of the noise added by DPSGD has no impact on the accuracy vs privacy tradeoffs when fine-tuning?
+Explaining this phenomenon would deepen our understanding of private learning.